sgerodes/python-three-commas/README.md

 # Title

-This library provides tools that help develop code that access the 3commas api very fast and easy.
+This library provides tools that help develop code that access the [3commas api](https://github.com/3commas-io/3commas-official-api-docs) very fast and easy.
 The library is built on top of the py3cw library.
-Main features are prebuilt function to access the api, models for easier access of the returned data, automatic attribute parsing of the returned data.
+Main features are prebuilt functions for the api, models for easier access of the returned data, automatic attribute parsing of the returned data, built in error parsing.

 WIP: this library is still in construction.
 Some endpoints implementations are missing.
 Feel free to create a PR in github if you desire a particular endpoint implementation https://github.com/badass-blockchain/python-three-commas